 There’s no precise way to predict if or when a company will offer additional shares to the market or employees will exercise options.
 But you can get a sense of how well a company is doing by studying its fundamentals and it’s short- and long-term outlook.

 For example, some of the things you might consider include what’s on the company’s balance sheet as far as assets and liabilities go.
 You can also consider historical pricing trends, earnings and revenue growth.
 Meanwhile, consider stock pricing relative to the broader market.
 Past history isn’t always a perfect indicator of future performance but the more you know about how a company operates and its financials, the better.

 The Bottom Line

-- Consider talking to your financial advisor about what to do next if shares of a company you own become diluted.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about what to do next if shares of a company you own become diluted.
+If you don’t have one finding an advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.